 Only if you leave the grid completely!

-If you can't go solar you can switch suppliers or wait until the town of Sudbury’s Aggregation Program comes online in fall 2017.
+If you can't go solar you can switch suppliers or connect with the town of Sudbury’s Aggregation Program comes online.

 Learn more about aggregation here: http://sudbury.wickedlocal.com/news/20170601/sudbury-electricity-aggregation-program-to-boost-renewables.